 That only happens, though, when you create effective decks.

-UPDATE: Actually, it turns out that one of my readers from the Philippines, Joseph, was able to review faster for his Board Exams because of creating effective decks, too:
+One of my readers from the Philippines, Joseph, was able to review faster—from 2 hours to 1 hour—for his Board Exams because of creating effective decks, too:

 Speaking of creative ways…what do you think is the most creative way to learn?